xogroup/bunnybus/API.md

 #### `subscribe(queue, handlers, [options, [callback]])`

-Subscribe to messages from the queue.
+Subscribe to messages from a given queue.

 ##### parameter(s)